Tammy (film): Reception

-Critical reception

-Tammy received generally negative reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 24% based on 185 reviews with an average rating of 4.4/10.
 The site's critical consensus reads, "Melissa McCarthy remains an engaging screen presence, but her efforts aren't enough to keep the jumbled Tammy on track."
 On Metacritic, the film has a score of 39 out of 100 based on 36 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Ian Buckwalter of NPR gave the film a mixed review saying "Tammy never quite manages to find that balance between the sweet and the smartass the way Bridesmaids did, nor does the mismatched buddy dynamic between McCarthy and Sarandon ever approach the success of The Heat.
 But eventually the film does manage to find its own awkward way, with enough effective and less desperate jokes to smooth things over after the rocky start.
 It's a shakier debut of McCarthy and Falcone's efforts behind the camera than one might have hoped for, but if Tammy can turn things around, surely they can too."
-Eden Caceda of Filmink gave a negative review, saying, "McCarthy plays the same foul-mouthed and distasteful character she’s played in just about every movie since Bridesmaids."
+Eden Caceda of Filmink gave a negative review, saying, "McCarthy plays the same foul-mouthed and distasteful character she's played in just about every movie since Bridesmaids."